nahiyannaim/Phase-Keeper/README.md

 ## Tracking

+- Add players and set the race number.
+First person to complete the race number of phases will win
 - Click on a phase number for a given player to indicate their call in a round
 - Calls would be indicated by blue background
 - When a player wins a round, click on the check mark for the corresponding player